MttArmstrong/testing-lesson/_episodes/03-test-framework-code-cov.md

 FAILED test_sample_calc.py::test_answer - assert 2 == 4
 ============================== 1 failed in 0.31s ===============================
 ```
-To get a report of the coverage use the command **coverage repoart**:
+To get a report of the coverage use the command `coverage report`:
 ```bash
 $ coverage report
 Name                  Stmts   Miss  Cover